 That modern, olive-forward version is great, and I'm sharing a recipe for it here.
-But one of the joys I had in working on this story was discovering and resurrecting the original one, made from equal parts of three things: olives, capers, and a mixture of salted anchovies and oil-packed tuna.
-It's a remarkably different tapenade from what most of us have had before, with everything in striking harmony.
+But one of the joys I had in working on this story was discovering and resurrecting the original one, made from equal parts of olives, capers, and a mixture of salted anchovies and oil-packed tuna.
+It's a remarkably different tapenade from what most of us have had before with everything in striking harmony.
 I'm sharing a recipe for that one, too, because if you love briny things, I think you should add it to your repertoire.

 The Modern, Olive-Forward Tapenade

 This is the one most of us think of when we think "tapenade."
-It's typically made with black olives from Provence, sometimes the Niçoise ones, sometimes oil-cured ones that have a slightly dried, wrinkly-looking skin.
-I always like to point out that Italian Taggiasca and French Niçoise olives are really the same variety, known as Cailletier; the main difference between the two is how they're cured, with the Niçoise coming out a blacker shade than the Taggiasca, but either will work in tapenade.
+It's typically made with black olives from Provence, sometimes the Niçoise ones, sometimes oil-cured ones that have slightly dried, wrinkly-looking skin.
+I always like to point out that Italian Taggiasca and French Niçoise olives are really the same variety, known as Cailletier; the main difference between the two is how they're cured with the Niçoise coming out a blacker shade than the Taggiasca.
+But either will work in tapenade.
 Even green olives are sometimes used for a change of pace, so you have options—though it's important to keep in mind that different olives can have different degrees of saltiness and oiliness, which means you'll have to adjust accordingly.

 Pitted olives will save you plenty of time and effort if you can find good ones—removing the pits is, without a doubt, my least favorite task when making tapenade.